By Gem Latimer | May 04 2020

 Finding the best analytics tool can be hard, so we’ve narrowed it down to two for you: HubSpot and Google Analytics.
 But which one suits your marketing needs?

-To help you decide, let’s look at how both analytics titans pair up against one another in terms of features, customizability, cost, and overall usage.
+To help you decide, let’s look at how both analytics titans pair up against one another in terms of features, how well they can be customised, cost, and overall usage.

 Sometimes, HubSpot and GA pull different-looking data for the same searches.
 But don’t worry — here’s why.